AmanTank187/CV/README.md

 * Good coding practises - Test driven development is very important to me and i'm always trying to improve my process to make sure my code is robust, I enjoy aiming to keep my test coverage above 95% when i work on a project.
 * Commitment - At a young age i decided to commit to a 16 week bootcamp.

-#### Working knowledge of ruby and python.

-Using my ruby knowledge I have created a rock,paper ,scissors game and a number guessing game.
-I’ve also been able to apply my ruby knowledge throughout the makers pre-course by completing the mastery quizzes, solving codewars problems and creating a student directory command line app which is on github.
-I have also covered python and used it to create a ping pong game.

-#### Experienced in agile and waterfall methodologies.

-For my final year project the specification was always changing so I decided our group should take an agile approach to allow us to adapt to any changes and still be able to deliver our project in time.
-I would use the waterfall cycle for simple projects that I would do in my own time such as creating a simple hangman game where I would be able to identify what part of the cycle i was on.

-#### Creating documentation such as UML diagrams, reports and gantt charts.

-While carrying out my final year project I decided to use additional tools to represent concepts and help track the overall progression of the project.
-UML diagrams were used to visually represent a complicated programming concept.I would regularly create reports to identify what went well in the project, what did not go well and what can be improved on.
-To keep track of tasks and see how long they would take I created a gantt chart so all members would have a reference to see what tasks they had to do and how long it would take them.

-#### Organising and overseeing projects.

-I like taking responsibility so i volunteered as project manager and ensured we could deliver the best racing game possible.
-While being projected manager i kept everyone up to date on what they should do and when it should be completed by.
-I created a positive work enviroment where i would allow every member to have a voice, this led to a good team bond and a better project.

 ## Education

 #### Makers Academy (Nov 2020 -)